schwartzm/etlfw/readme.md

 # ETL FW

 ## Overview
 This document, ETL FW ("ETL Framework"), presents design considerations for ETL implementation.
 This can be used as a checklist, preliminary outline, or starting point for an ETL design.
 This design outline may present more than is necessary for a specific ETL implementation.
-Unused sections should be marked N/A, rather than be deleted.E, T, and L all execute in same local network.
+Unused sections should be marked N/A, rather than be deleted.

 ## What This is Not
 This document is not a prescription for creating an ETL, nor does it recommend any specific technology for ETL implementation.